stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (cyuan10−stat6250): Is there a difference in output if we use 2 vs. 2.00?
 Would our results end with decimals?
 - Question (yren10−stat6250): Does expression has to be on the left of the equal sign?
 - Question (mcardoso3-stat6250):  What other variables can define values as percentages besides Income?
+-	Question (lzhao4-stat6250): Do you have to including the variable name on the right side of the equal sign when re-define a value?